Zilliqa/staking-contract/README.md

 ## Transitions

 All the transitions in the contract can be categorized into two categories:
-- **Housekeeping Transitions** meant to facilitate basic admin related tasks.
+- **Housekeeping Transitions:** Meant to facilitate basic admin-related tasks.
 - **Relay Transitions** to redirect calls to the `SSNList` contract.

 ### Housekeeping Transitions